Laramie, Wyoming

-Laramie was settled in the mid-19th century along the Union Pacific Railroad line, which crosses the Laramie River at Laramie.
+After 12,000 years or more of Indigenous populations living in the area, Laramie was settled by European Americans in 1868 with the completion of the Union Pacific Railroad line to the area, which crosses the Laramie River at Laramie.
+The river and several creeks fed by freshwater springs made the area an attractive place for settlement.
 It is home to the University of Wyoming, WyoTech, and a branch of Laramie County Community College.
 Laramie Regional Airport serves Laramie.
 The ruins of Fort Sanders, an army fort predating Laramie, lie just south of the city along Route 287.
 Located in the Laramie Valley between the Snowy Range and the Laramie Range, the city draws outdoor enthusiasts with its abundance of outdoor activities.

-In 2011, Laramie was named as one of the best cities in which to retire by Money Magazine, which cited its scenic location, low taxes, and educational opportunities.

-History
+Etymology

-Laramie was named for Jacques LaRamie, a French or French-Canadian trapper who disappeared in the Laramie Mountains in the early 1820s and was never heard from again.
+Laramie is named for Jacques La Ramee, a French or French-Canadian trapper who disappeared in the Laramie Mountains in the early 1820s.
 He was one of the first Europeans to visit the area.
 European-American settlers named a river, mountain range, peak, US Army fort, county, and city for him.
 More Wyoming landmarks are named for him than for any other trapper but Jim Bridger.

-Because the name was used so frequently, the town was called Laramie City for decades to distinguish it from other uses.
+Founding

 The city was founded in the mid-1860s as a tent city near the Overland Stage Line route, the Union Pacific portion of the first transcontinental railroad, and just north of Fort Sanders army post.
-The rails reached Laramie on May 4, 1868 when construction crews worked through town.
+The rails reached Laramie on May 4, 1868, when construction crews worked through town.
 A few passengers arrived on that same day.
 The first regular passenger service began on May 10, 1868, by which time entrepreneurs were building more permanent structures.
 Laramie City (as it was known in early years) soon had stores, houses, a school, and churches.
-Laramie's fame as the western terminal of the Union Pacific Railroad, acquired when the 268 mi section from North Platte, Nebraska was opened in May, ended in early August 1868 when a 93 mi section of track was opened to Benton, 6 mi east of present-day Sinclair, Wyoming.
+Laramie's fame as the western terminal of the Union Pacific Railroad, acquired when the 268 mi section from North Platte, Nebraska, was opened in May, ended in early August 1868 when a 93 mi section of track was opened to Benton, 6 mi east of present-day Sinclair, Wyoming.

 The frontier town initially suffered from lawlessness.
-Its first mayor, M. C. Brown, resigned his office on June 12, 1868 after six turbulent weeks, saying that the other officials elected alongside him on May 2 were guilty of "incapacity and laxity" in dealing with the city's problems.
+Its first mayor, M. C. Brown, resigned his office on June 12, 1868, after six turbulent weeks, saying that the other officials elected alongside him on May 2 were guilty of "incapacity and laxity" in dealing with the city's problems.
 This was due to the threat to the community from three half-brothers, early Old West gunman "Big" Steve Long, Con Moyer and Ace Moyer.
 Long was Laramie's first marshal, and with his brothers owned the saloon Bucket of Blood.
 The three began harassing settlers, forcing them to sign over the deeds to their property to them.
 Any who refused were killed, usually goaded into a gunfight by Long.
 By October 1868, Long had killed 13 men.